vbanai/ML-Technics-in-Retail/README.md

  C) ITEM BASED COLLABOARITVE FILTERING<br/>
  ITEM-TO-ITEM model uses almost the same method like the user-to-user one, just here we use rating distribution     <br/>
  per item.
 This leads more stabil rating (rating = buying) distribution, and we don't have to rebuilt the model <br/>
  so often.
-It can be a good solution when we don't have many users in the system.
+It can be a good solution when we don't have many users in the system.<br/>
  <br/>
 3.)
 E-COMMERCE RETAIL BUSINESS ANALYSIS<br/>
 <br/>